onnx/steering-committee/election-guidelines-draft.md

 ## Eligibility

-### Eligibility for Steering Committee candadicy
+### Eligibility for Steering Committee candidacy

-<code>**[TODO]** Candadicy eligbility needs to be discussed </code>

-Candidates can either be self-nominated or endorsed by one of Member Companies.
-A self-nominated candidate must at least be a contributor.
+Candidates will be self-nominated, and they do not necessarly need to be a [Contributor](https://github.com/onnx/onnx/tree/master/community#community-roles) to the ONNX project.
+The duties of the Steering Committee extend beyond simply contributing code to the ONNX project.

 ### Eligibility for voting

 To participate in the Steering commitee election, you must be a Contributor to the ONNX project.
 As defined in the community guideline, Contributor is sponsored by 2 approvers from different companies.

 Contributors are further required to submit their github handle, email address, and affiliated company name to be eligible for voting.
 Any Contributor who has not submitted their information by before April 31st will not be able to participate in the election.

-<code>**[TODO]** There needs to be a list of contributors</code>
+The Steering Committee is currently reviewing options for collecting contributor information, and the best option will be notified to the Contributors shortly.

 ## Candidacy process